-The allotments are all in the Kent Downs Area of Outstanding Natural beauty and the North Downs Way National Trail passes beside the Churchfield and Beanfield allotment sites.
-Although all the sites are sheltered from the wind, the Churchfield and Beanfield allotments provide their gardeners with panoramic views (see image below) over the North Downs.
+The allotments are in the Kent Downs Area of Outstanding Natural Beauty and the North Downs Way National Trail passes beside the Churchfield and Beanfield allotment sites.
+Although sheltered from the wind, the Churchfield and Beanfield allotments provide their gardeners with panoramic views (see image below) over the North Downs.
 (These views also provide a very good excuse when digging to pause from time to time and stand up straight).

 For a map of the three allotment sites, and more information about the Parish Council and Ashford Borough Council allotments in Wye, please follow the link to the A to Z list of services on this website.

 - Please note that as demand for allotment plots is higher than ever, especially since the COVID-19 lockdown, the Parish Council gives priority to applications from Wye parish precept payers, and restricts new lettings to one plot per resident.

 Register your interest

 Please complete the form below to register your interest in renting an allotment plot held by Wye with Hinxhill Parish Council.
 Either the Clerk or the Allotment Warden will be in touch.
 (Please note that for data protection purposes you need to read and agree the basis for holding and processing your contact details, and opt-in below.